 Studio Photos by Carolyn Arnold

-My research involves designing habitat for intertidal species on artificial concrete structures.
-Sea snails, crustaceans and various other species that would otherwise find it harder colonising the flat concrete surfaces of seawalls, jetties and other extensions of our built environments encroaching into the sea.
+My research involves designing habitats for intertidal species on artificial concrete structures.
+Sea snails, crustaceans and various other species that would otherwise find it harder colonizing the flat concrete surfaces of seawalls, jetties and other extensions of our built environments encroaching into the sea.

 I needed a way to make the scientific knowledge tangible, embedded in my own body, so I could close my eyes and imagine the world from the point of view of my animal clients.

-Designers often use role playing to familiarise themselves with the worlds of their clients, to learn about their possibilities and limitations.
+Designers often use role-playing to familiarize themselves with the worlds of their clients, to learn about their possibilities and limitations.
 If done well this provides the designer with useful information that can help navigate the micro-decisions that make up a design project.
-From choice of materials, size, texture or colour to delivering an experience or desired feeling.
+From the choice of materials, size, texture or colour to delivering an experience or desired feeling.

 Initially, I tried to compensate for this lack of intimate knowledge of the animals I was designing for by spending as much time as I could on the beach and in the water observing their habitats and behaviours.